tamarisk51/kampfmitexcel/README.md

 # kampfmitexcel

-Several Python script for taking all the text and/or csv files in a folder and making them the sheets of a single excel file.
+A Python script for taking all the text and/or csv files in a folder and making them the sheets of a single excel file.

+Two others that are specific to handling the cyclic voltammetry results from CHI potentiostat.

 ## Usage